The Complex of Hypersurfaces in a Homology Class: Abstract

 \section{Abstract}

-For a compact oriented smooth $n$-manifold~$M$ and a codimension-$1$ homology class $\phi \in \h_{n-1}(M, \bd M)$, we investigate a simplicial complex~$\S(M, \phi)$ relating the isotopy classes of properly embedded hypersurfaces in~$M$ representing~$\phi$.
-The definition of~$\S(M, \phi)$ is akin to that of the curve complex of a surface, or the Kakimizu complex of a knot.
+For a compact oriented smooth $n$-manifold~$M$ and a codimension-$1$ homology class $\phi \in \h_{n-1}(M, \bd M)$, we investigate a simplicial complex~$\Sd(M, \phi)$ relating the properly embedded hypersurfaces in~$M$ representing~$\phi$.
+Its definition is akin to that of other classical complexes, such as the curve complex of a surface or the Kakimizu complex of a knot, with the difference that hypersurfaces are not taken up to isotopy.

+We prove that $\Sd(M, \phi)$~is connected and simply connected in every dimension~$n$.
+We also show connectedness of a similar complex $\Td(M, \phi)$ adapted to the $3$-dimensional case, where only Thurston norm-realizing surfaces are considered.
+The connectedness results are transported to the complexes $\S(M, \phi), \T(M, \phi)$ where hypersurfaces are taken up to isotopy, and for $n=2$ the simple connectedness result carries over as well.
+We also briefly discuss extensions to a context studied by Turaev, where regular graphs in $2$-complexes are used to represent $1$-dimensional cohomology classes.

-We prove that $\S(M, \phi)$~is connected for all~$n$, and simply connected when $n=2$.
-The connectedness result is used to produce an alternative proof of the fact that all Seifert surfaces for a fixed knot in a rational homology sphere are tube-equivalent.
-Lastly, a variation of the complex tailored to the study of Thurston norm-realizing surfaces is shown to be connected as well, and this is used to define a new $\ell^2$-invariant of $2$-dimensional homology classes in irreducible and boundary-irreducible compact oriented connected smooth $3$-manifolds with empty or toroidal boundary.
+We finish with two applications: we give an alternative proof of the fact that all Seifert surfaces for a fixed knot in a rational homology sphere are tube-equivalent, and we use connectedness of~$\Td(M, \phi)$ to define a new $\ell^2$-invariant of $2$-dimensional homology classes in irreducible and boundary-irreducible oriented compact connected $3$-manifolds with empty or toroidal boundary.